 Women's Leadership Program

-Learn about the various dimensions of women’s leadership – historical and contemporary theory, and proven and cutting edge practices for advancement through their career trajectory.
+The students learn about various dimensions of women’s leadership – historical and contemporary theory, and proven and cutting edge practices for advancement through their career.

-Complete this program more confident, ambitious, innovative, and strategic about their professional and personal aspirations.
-Participants will also have access to a variety of professional networking events
+Students complete this program more confident, ambitious, innovative, and strategic about their professional and personal aspirations, and gain access to a variety of professional networking events.

 Program Components and Requirements: